Last Updated on March 16, 2026 by AcePhysio

 Manual therapy involves hands-on techniques used by physiotherapists to alleviate pain and improve mobility.
 These techniques can include:

 Manual therapy can be particularly beneficial for those suffering from stiffness and restricted motion.
-The goal is to enhance the function of the neck and reduce discomfort through targeted physical manipulation.
+The goal is to enhance the function of the neck and reduce discomfort through targeted manual therapy.

 Therapeutic Exercises